Eight killed in shooting at California transit facility, suspect dead - News Break

 Eight killed in shooting at California transit facility, suspect dead

-The suspect, a VTA employee, also is dead from an apparent self-inflicted gunshot wound, sheriff's spokesperson Russell Davis said.
+The suspect, a VTA employee, is also dead, sheriff's spokesperson Russell Davis said.

 Sources briefed on the investigation told ABC News that the suspect, identified as Samuel Cassidy, had multiple weapons.